 Nathaniel Parker Weston

-Introduces the social, political, and cultural history of Germany leading to and during the National Socialist era from 1933-1945.
+Introduces students to the social, political, and cultural history of Germany leading to and during the National Socialist era from 1933-1945.
 Through the lens of Germany social history, studies the rise of fascism and genocide, and how the German case can inform other historical studies.

 This course examines National Socialism in Germany from its origins in the First World War and earlier to its end in World War II.
 It specifically addresses Nazismís ideological roots, party structure, biographies of prominent leaders, development of dictatorship, social and economic policies, diplomatic and military actions, and perpetration of the Holocaust.